What do we look for in a writing consultant?

 The Writing Center is staffed by twenty-seven undergraduate and three graduate consultants.
 They come from a variety of disciplines, such as philosophy, business, education, art, linguistics, history, and English.
 Consultants are carefully chosen through a multi-step interview process and must meet satisfactory academic requirements and demonstrate aptitude for academic writing.
 The Writing Center recruits consultants with diverse backgrounds, identities, and points of view.
 Ideal consultants also love to talk about writing and are friendly and compassionate individuals.

-Each fall, new consultants explore the interconnectedness of theory and practice in a semester-long course, The Theory and Practice of Tutoring Writing, taught by the Director and Assistant Director of the Writing Center.
+Each fall, new consultants explore the interconnectedness of theory and practice in a semester-long course, The Theory and Practice of Tutoring Writing, taught by the Director of the Writing Center.
 Future consultants also participate in direct on-the-job training by completing a single-credit internship in the Writing Center, where they observe and learn from veteran consultants.

 Even after completing their training, all consultants continue to learn and grow on the job.
 Usually, consultants pick an area of interest on which to focus during their time at the Writing Center, and every year they present their Writing Center related research at regional and national conferences.
 Regular staff meetings and pre-semester orientations provide a forum for brainstorming projects and sharing insights.